coleifer/peewee/docs/peewee/database.rst

 * `Cursor.fetchone`

-These methods are generally wrapped up in higher-level abstractions and exposed by the :py:class:`Database`, so even if your driver doesn't do these exactly you can still get a lot of mileage out of peewee.
+These methods are generally wrapped up in higher-level abstractions and exposed by the :class:`Database`, so even if your driver doesn't do these exactly you can still get a lot of mileage out of peewee.
 An example is the `apsw sqlite driver <http://code.google.com/p/apsw/>`_ in the "playhouse" module.

-The first thing is to provide a subclass of :py:class:`Database` that will open a connection, and ensure the connection is in autocommit-mode (thus disabling all the DB-API transaction semantics):
+The first thing is to provide a subclass of :class:`Database` that will open a connection, and ensure the connection is in autocommit-mode (thus disabling all the DB-API transaction semantics):